8 Japanese Healthy Lifestyle Habits To Live Longer

 4. Sustainable living

-In a way, green living in Japan has to do with communal cooperation, a hallmark of Japanese culture.
+In a way, green living in Japan involves communal cooperation, a hallmark of Japanese culture.
 It’s a necessity when so many people live crowded together in cities.

-Not only does this reduce waste and help local ecosystems, but it also reflects an awareness of community and connection with the whole, a mentality that can greatly increase well-being and longevity.
+Not only does this reduce waste and help local ecosystems, but it also reflects an awareness of community and connection with the whole.
+This mentality can greatly increase well-being and longevity.

 6: Zen living